 This support group is for persons who are caring for someone who needs assistance.
 It may simply be the challenges of aging or chronic illness, such as Alzheimer’s or other forms of dementia, Cancer, Parkinson’s disease, or even because of mental health issues.
 You are also welcome if your loved one is long distance or in a care community.
 Group leader: Marianne Panke, M.A., L.M.T.
-This group meets the first and third Friday from 1:30 to 2:30 p.m. in Building D (Renaissance), Floor 1, Conference room 4.
+This group meets virtually.
 Registration required.
 Please call for more information and to register: 202-364-7602.

-Widowed Person Outreach - Helping and Healing offers support groups for people who have been widowed two years or less.
-An ongoing group meets on the 2nd and 4th Wednesdays of the month, 2 to 3:30 p.m.
-A 6-session program also meets twice annually.
-For grieving spouses and life partners under 70 years of age, a group meets evenings every 2nd and 4th Wednesday.
-Call 202-537-4942 for more information and to register and learn location.
-Registration required.
+Widowed Person Outreach–Helping and Healing offers support groups for people who have been widowed two years or less.
+An ongoing group meets on the second and fourth Wednesdays of the month over conference call or Zoom.
+For grieving spouses and life partners under 70 years of age, a group meets Wednesdays at 4 p.m. every second and fourth Wednesday via Zoom.
+Call 202-537-4942 for more information and to register.
+Please leave a message on the voice mail system and a volunteer will be in touch with you.

 Club Memory is a supportive, social engagement group for people with Mild Cognitive Impairment (MCI), early-stage Alzheimer’s or other forms of dementia and their care partners or family.
 Club Memory meets at multiple locations throughout DC.
 Registration required.
 Call 202-364-7602 for more information.